Eiteråga

-Eiteråga or Eiterå is a village in the Dunderland Valley in the municipality of Rana in Nordland county, Norway.
-The village is located along the Ranelva river about 7 km east of the village of Storforshei and about 10 km south of the village of Dunderland.
+Eiteråga is a village in Rana Municipality in Nordland county, Norway.
+The village is located in the Dunderland Valley, along the Ranelva river about 7 km east of the village of Storforsheia and about 10 km south of the village of Dunderland.
 The European route E6 highway passes through the village.
-Stjernen Art and Silver Gallery is a local shop that produces pieces of jewelry from silver and precious stones.
+The Stjernen Art and Silver Gallery is a local shop that produces pieces of jewelry from silver and precious stones.

 The primary industry for Eiteråga is mainly farming.
-The Eiterå area was cleared for farming in 1723.
+The area was cleared for farming in 1723.
 Originally, the village was composed of two farms.
 Since 1749 the village has been centered on four farms, more or less equal in size.
 The farms were regulated by the Norwegian state in 1925.

 River

 There is a small river that passes through the village that is also named Eiteråga.
 The river name may mean "the cold river" which comes from the Old Norse word: eitr.
 The name may also be derived from Proto-Germanic aitra-, meaning "something welling forwards".
 The river has its source in between the mountains Bomfjellet and Ørtfjellet.